 - Cilantro: Fresh cilantro adds great flavor but you can certainly leave it out if you prefer.

 - Step 1: Add all the filling ingredients except the cheese for topping and mix together until combined.

 - Step 2: Cut the tops off of the poblano peppers.

 - Step 3: Spoon the cheesy chicken filling into the peppers, top with the remaining cheese

 - Step 4: Place the stuffed peppers in a baking dish or baking sheet and bake the peppers until the cheese is melted and bubbly.
 Top with sour cream or salsa.

 - You can use red or green peppers in place of poblano peppers.

-- I think Pepper Jack cheese has the best flavor for this recipe but Monterey Jack is also delicious.
+- I think Pepper Jack cheese has the best flavor for these easy stuffed poblano peppers but Monterey Jack is also delicious.